Draconizations/LnzLive/GUIDE.md

 #### Paintball Mode

-In `Paintball Mode`, you can place prepared paintballz by point-and-click on ballz.
-You can enter `Paintball Mode` either by right-click `Tools Menu` on a specific ball (which locks paintballz editing to that ballz) or through the top `Options Menu` under `Mode`.
+In `Paintball Mode`, you can place prepared paintballs by point-and-click.
+This mode can be entered via the top menu or by right-clicking a specific ball to lock editing to that ball.
+When applying paintballs to Babyz, LnzLive automatically repeats the LNZ entries five times with `;rep#` comments to improve their stability in-game.

-When you apply paintballz to Babyz, LnzLive will automatically insert the new LNZ 5x with comments `;rep#`.
-This is because in-game, paintballz have no respect and show up at their own whim, and repeating them can help them appear more stably.

 #### Project Mode